harvard-edtech/caccl-deploy/README.md

 ##### Cache options

-`cacheOptions.engine` - currently the only choice is "redis"
+`cacheOptions.engine` (string) - currently the only choice is "redis"

-`cacheOptions.numCacheNodes` - Default is "1".
+`cacheOptions.numCacheNodes` (number) - Default is "1".
 Production apps should use "2" to enable multi-az replication.

-`cacheOptions.cacheNodeType` - Default is "cache.t3.medium".
+`cacheOptions.cacheNodeType` (string) - Default is "cache.t3.medium".
 Consider "cache.r5.large" for production.

 ---